Hello, World and friends.

 Note

 »\n« represents the newline character.
-Without it the three sentences would be concatenated into a single long line.
+Without it the three sentences would be concatenated into a single line of text.